mukit-ds/mukit-ds/README.md

 # 👋 Hello, I'm Abdul Mukit

-🎓 **Data Scientist | Machine Learning Enthusiast | Gen AI Explorer**
+🎓 **AI Engineer | Machine Learning Enthusiast | Gen AI Explorer**

 **Welcome!**
-I am a Data Scientist with a Bachelor's degree in Physics and currently pursuing a Master's in Data Science and Analytics (anticipated graduation: July 2025).
+I am a AI/ML Engineer with a Bachelor's degree in Physics and Master's in Data Science and Analytics.
 With a strong foundation in scientific problem-solving and data analysis, I am passionate about applying data-driven solutions to complex, real-world challenges.
 My expertise spans Machine Learning, Deep Learning, and Generative AI.
 At present, I am actively exploring Generative AI to develop innovative solutions and contribute to the rapidly evolving field of AI-driven creativity and automation.